osleg/Flask-MsTranslate/README.md

 sourceLang is empty by default and will try to guess language from the text

-MsTranslate have translate_array which recieving and array instead of text.
+MsTranslate have translate_array method which recieving and array instead of text.
 All texts in array must be same language